-\paragraph{Computer-assisted performance analysis} Several recent approaches in worst-case analysis use numerical solvers, by formulating an optimization problem whose objective is the worst-case convergence rate over a specific problem class.
-The integral-quadratic constraint (IQC) framework uses control theory to find convergence rates for strongly-convex minimization~\cite{lessardAnalysisDesignOptimization2016,zhangUnifiedAnalysisFirstOrder2021}, using semidefinite programming~(SDP) techniques.
-For non-asymptotic convergence rates, \emph{performance estimation problem}~(PEP) also uses SDP tools to formulate an optimization problem whose optimal value gives finite-step worst-case bounds~\cite{droriPerformanceFirstorderMethods2014,taylorSmoothStronglyConvex2017}.
-The PEP framework can also be used to search for optimal step sizes, leading to the discovery of the worst-case optimal first-order methods including OGM~\cite{kimOptimizedFirstorderMethods2016} and OGM-G~\cite{kimOptimizingEfficiencyFirstOrder2021} for smooth convex minimization, OptISTA~\cite{jangComputerAssistedDesignAccelerated2024} for composite minimization, and APPM for monotone inclusions~\cite{kimAcceleratedProximalPoint2021,liederConvergenceRateHalperniteration2021}.
-For parametric linear and convex quadratic problems, we can formulate a mixed-integer linear program (MILP) to exactly calculate the worst-case convergence bounds for first-order methods~\cite{ranjanVerificationFirstOrderMethods2025,ranjanExactVerificationFirstOrder2025}, called the verification problem (VP).
-Although these approaches use numerical solvers and obtain non-analytical numerical values as results, Lyapunov analysis enables the reconstruction of human-interpretable proofs for certain problem classes~\cite{bansalPotentialFunctionProofsGradient2019,upadhyayaAutomatedTightLyapunov2025}.
-Unfortunately, these computer-assisted techniques provide bounds only for worst-case scenarios.
+\paragraph{Computer-assisted performance analysis} Several recent approaches cast worst-case analysis as an optimization problem, whose objective is the worst-case convergence rate over a given problem class.
+The integral quadratic constraint (IQC) framework uses control theory to find asymptotic convergence rates for strongly convex minimization~\citep{lessardAnalysisDesignOptimization2016,zhangUnifiedAnalysisFirstOrder2021}.
+The~\emph{performance estimation problem} uses SDP tools to find finite-step worst-case bounds~\citep{droriPerformanceFirstorderMethods2014,taylorSmoothStronglyConvex2017}, and has been further extended to first-order methods with noisy oracles~\citep{barréPrincipledAnalysesDesign2023,gösgensSubgradientMethodsNonsmooth2025}.
+The PEP framework can also be used for optimal step size search, leading to the discovery of worst-case optimal first-order methods including OGM~\citep{kimOptimizedFirstorderMethods2016} and OGM-G~\citep{kimOptimizingEfficiencyFirstOrder2021} for smooth convex minimization, OptISTA~\citep{jangComputerAssistedDesignAccelerated2025} for composite minimization, and APPM for monotone inclusions~\citep{kimAcceleratedProximalPoint2021}.
+For parametric linear and quadratic problems, a mixed-integer linear program (MILP) called the verification problem (VP) can evaluate the exact worst-case convergence bounds~\citep{ranjanExactVerificationFirstOrder2025,ranjanVerificationFirstorderMethods2025}.
+Although these approaches rely on numerical solvers and yield numerical, non-analytical results, Lyapunov analysis enables the reconstruction of human-interpretable proofs~\citep{bansalPotentialFunctionProofsGradient2019,upadhyayaAutomatedTightLyapunov2025}.
+Still, these computer-assisted techniques provide bounds only for worst-case scenarios.
 In this paper, we extend the PEP framework to automatically construct probabilistic performance guarantees of first-order methods.